Sakthipavithran16/Youtube_Data/README.md

 * Create an API key in Google Cloud Console.

-* This API key is an unique key to access the Google API which acts as an intermediate between Google server and client which is python.
+* This API key is an unique key to access the Google API which acts as an intermediate between Google server and client.